weissbergj/NFL/README.md

   A first attempt at predictive modeling using linear regression, LASSO, Ridge, random forest, and XGBoost.
 Results are logged in **output.log**.

 - [**prediction2.R**](https://github.com/weissbergj/NFL/blob/main/prediction2.R)
   Extends the predictive approach with additional features and computes feature importance.
+It also builds and evaluates a team roster.
 Results are logged in **output2.log**.

 - [**output.log**](https://github.com/weissbergj/NFL/blob/main/output.log)
   Contains the console output from running **prediction.R**.